lex-node/governance/constitution/constitution.md

 **Pocket Improvement Proposals (PIPs)** are proposals to improve Pocket Core or the other Pocket Technologies or the Pocket Network or Pocket Blockchain or Council governance procedures.
 Without limiting the generality of the foregoing, PIPs include Protocol Upgrades and Governance Upgrades.
 4.14.
 PIPs should not contain multiple new specifications that could feasibly be divided into separate proposals without losing their meaning.
 This policy is intended  to prevent omnibus proposals whereby unpopular proposals are pushed through by bundling them with popular proposals.
 4.15.
 PIP votes will last 7 days and pass with Majority Approval, unless otherwise specified in this Constitution (e.g. see Supermajority Approval requirement in ‘Constitutional Amendments’).
 4.16.
-The execution of successful PIPs will be delayed by a period equal to the Unbonding Period plus one day, to give Bonded Users time to unbond and exit the network before the upgrade is executed, unless they are responses to MAEEs.
+The execution of successful PIPs should be delayed by a period equal to the Unbonding Period plus one day, to give Bonded Users time to unbond and exit the network before the upgrade is executed.
 ### PEPs
 4.17. **Pocket Ecosystem Proposals (PEPs)** are proposals to provide funding out of the Council On-Chain Treasury to or form agreements with other Pocket DAO participants.
 4.18.
 Because the Pocket DAO is a non-profit multi-stakeholder organization, the Council shall only approve PEPs in the form of grants.